 New Science Wing under construction

 The new Dempsey Science Wing is now open and running with students with just the landscaping to finish.
-It should be totally finished early June 2017.
+It should be totally finished in August 2017.

 (Feb 2017) We sadly miss…

 Sadly, another of our ex-students has passed away far too young.
 Tony Brighton from the Class of 1974 died unexpectedly earlier this week, 11 May.
 Tony was a well respected and much loved member of the local live music production industry and his death has been a great shock to his many friends and associates in the industry.

 At the moment there are plans for a wake to be held for him at Tilleys in O’Connor next Friday 20 May.
 Everyone is invited.

 Please keep his son Ben and family in your prayers